 The use and application of mathematical principles underpins the whole of mathematical teaching and learning.
-Opportunities are given for pupils to apply their knowledge to a wide range of reasoning, problem solving and real-life situations.
+Opportunities are given for pupils to apply their knowledge to a wide range of real-life situations.
 They need to be able to choose appropriate equipment and methods for the task and to communicate and justify their findings.

 Children will record their work in a variety of ways appropriate to purpose.